MKerbleski/sticky/src/helpers/NOTES_DRAG.md

         link -> todo

     COMPONENTS WITH DRAG AND DROP PROPERTIES
+        --NOTES

     COMPONENTS WITH ONLY _DRAG_ PROPERTIES
+        --LINKS

-    COMPONENTS WITH ONLY _DROP_ PROPERTIES -- Targets
+    COMPONENTS WITH ONLY _DROP_ PROPERTIES -- Targets --TRASH
+            --Notes dragged to trash will not modify the parent- child relationship --NEEDS TODO modify that relationship when really deleting